-Using sites like OEMSTrade for electronics part search features gives you access to pricing data from some distributors mixed in with a smattering of related parts, creating an unwieldy interface for sourcing parts.
+Using sites like OEMSTrade or SamacSys for electronics part search features gives you access to pricing data from some distributors mixed in with a smattering of related parts, creating an unwieldy interface for sourcing parts.
 When you’re preparing for manufacturing, it’s important to get a clear view of the costs, lead times, lifecycle status, and supplier information for the parts in your design.
 Altium Designer gives you just this type of interface and a simple method for managing component options for your design.

 Organize Sourcing with ActiveBOM in Altium Designer

 Once you’ve completed your design and you’re ready to source your parts, the ActiveBOM tool provides a convenient location to find sourcing data, prices, lead times, and lifecycle status.
 The ActiveBOM tool works within Altium Designer and it shows you sourcing information for your entire design in a single place.
 You don’t need to manually enter sourcing data, ActiveBOM imports information into your BOM automatically.